Chipotle Fajita Veggies

 Chipotle Fajita Veggies (Copycat Recipe)

-Make Chipotle fajita veggies from the comfort of your own home.
-Red onion, bell peppers, Mexican oregano, and salt come together to form the perfect filling for tacos, burritos, bowls, and more!
+You can make chipotle fajita veggies in the comfort of your own home!
+Red onion, bell peppers, Mexican oregano, and salt make the perfect filling for tacos, burritos, bowls, and

 5 from 35 votes